CtrlHoltDel/Tip-Calculator/README.md

 - Added Javascript which updates the amount based upon inputs.
 - Fixed Readme links.
 - Fixed a bug which stopped totals updating if number of people or bill were updated.
+- Minor CSS tweaks and added a warning for when the people field is empty whilst the others have inputs.
+- Allowed tips of 0%